ChosenQuill/Lavaplayer-Wrapper/README.md

 }
 ```

-Do not include Javacord or Lavaplayer, but use the one that ships with this dependency.
+For best compatibility, do not include Javacord or Lavaplayer but use the one that ships with this dependency.

 ## Supported audio sources